tchayen/triangolatte/README.md

 ## Tests

 Code is (more or less) covered in tests.
-You can run them:
+You can run them like this:

 ```bash
 go test -v
 ```

-You can for example benchmark speed of checking if point is inside triangle:
+You can also run benchmarks for selected functions (refer to the `*_test.go` files for availability).
+For example:

 ```bash
 go test -run NONE -bench IsInsideTriangle